Malala Yousafzai returns to Pakistan for first time since assassination attempt

 Breaking News Emails

-Malala Yousafzai, the youngest winner of the Nobel Peace Prize, returned home to Pakistan early Thursday for the first time since she was shot by the Taliban over her campaign against its efforts to deny education to women, her family told NBC News.
+PESHAWAR, Pakistan — Nobel Peace Prize laureate Malala Yousafzai returned to Pakistan Thursday for the first time since the Taliban tried to end her campaign for female education by shooting the then-schoolgirl in the head.

-Yousafzai, 20, was the target of the attempted assassination in 2012 in her native Swat Valley.
-She is now a student at Oxford University in England.
+Instead of being silenced by the 2012 attack that gravely wounded her, Yousafzai went on to become a globally recognized advocate for moderation and children's education.

-"The visit was kept a secret due to security issues," a relative said on condition of anonymity after Yousafzai was greeted at Benazir Bhutto International Airport in Islamabad by government and security officials.
-She was taken to a hotel under high security, the relative said.
+"The visit was kept a secret due to security issues," a relative said on condition of anonymity after the 20-year-old Yousafzai was greeted at Benazir Bhutto International Airport in Islamabad by government and security officials.
+She was taken to a hotel under tight security, the family member added.

-Yousafzai will reunite with all of her family in Islamabad during the four-day visit, but she won't visit Swat because of the concerns for her safety, relatives said.
-She is scheduled to meet with Prime Minister Shahid Khaqan Abbasi and other government officials later on Thursday.
+However, she will not travel to the Swat Valley in the north of the country, where the shooting occurred.

+"It was a month ago when she decided to visit Pakistan at any cost," said a second relative who spoke on the condition of anonymity out of fear of Taliban reprisals.

 Related

+"This award is not just for me," she said when accepting the Nobel on Dec.
+10, 2014.
+"It is for those forgotten children who want education.
+It is for those frightened children who want peace.
+It is for those voiceless children who want change."

+While her campaigning has taken her around the world, Yousafzai has also harbored a desire to return to her homeland.

-Yousafzai told David Letterman in a recent episode of his Netflix interview series that she had been searching for an opportunity to return to Pakistan.
+She told David Letterman in a recent episode of his Netflix interview series that she had been searching for an opportunity to travel to Pakistan.

 "I want my feet to touch that land and to be there," she said.